Stephanevg/PSHTML/docs/Assets/Assets.md

 In that newly created folder, copy and paste your .Js/.css files in.

 These will become automatically available in through the Get-PSHTMLAsset cmdlet.

+Currently, these are the supported asset types:

+- Script (.js files)
+- styles (.css files)
+- cdn (.cdn files)

+## Asset Type: Script

+The script asset type allows one to reference JS script files into your html document.
+Script files will be converted to ``` <script src=''> </script> ``` html tags, with the src attribute pointing to script file location on disk.

+## Asset Type: style

+The script asset type allows one to link .css files into your html.
+CSS files will be converted to ``` <style link=''> </style> ``` html tags, with the link attribute pointing to css file location on disk.

+## Asset Type: CDN

+The CDN asset type allows one to link .css / reference .js files into your html pages.
+This is convenient for frameworks that offers CDN references, and when your HTML document is located somwhere where it can access the internet.

+Style files will be converted to ``` <style link=''> </style> ``` html tags, with the link attribute pointing to css file location on disk.
+Script files will be converted to ``` <script src=''> </script> ``` html tags, with the src attribute pointing to script file location on disk.

+### CDN file strucutre

+A .CDN file is a file specific to PSHTML.
+It needs to be located in the Assets folder of your script.
+A .CDN file is nothing more than a .json which contains the following properties:

+- Source
+- Integrity
+- Crossorigin

+To create an empty CDN file, one can create it from scratch manually / programmatically or by using the cmdlet ``` New-PSHTMLCDNAssetFile ```

 ### Example